Joanna Russ: Critical writings

-The late 1960s and 1970s marked the beginnings of feminist SF scholarship—a field of inquiry that was all but created single-handedly by Russ, who contributed many essays on feminism and science fiction that appeared in journals such as College English and Science Fiction Studies.
-She also contributed 25 reviews to the Magazine of Fantasy and Science Fiction, covering more than 100 books of all genres.
-In their article "Learning the 'Prophet Business': The Merril-Russ Intersection," Newell and Tallentire described Russ as an "intelligent, tough-minded reviewer who routinely tempered harsh criticism with just the sort of faint praise she handed out to Judith Merril", who in turn was among the foremost editors and critics in American science fiction in the late 1960s.
+The late 1960s and 1970s marked the beginnings of feminist SF scholarship—a field of inquiry that was all but created single-handedly by Russ, who wrote many essays on feminism and science fiction that appeared in journals such as College English and Science Fiction Studies.
+She also contributed 25 reviews to The Magazine of Fantasy & Science Fiction, covering more than 100 books of all genres.
+In their article "Learning the 'Prophet Business': The Merril-Russ Intersection," Newell and Tallentire described Russ as an "intelligent, tough-minded reviewer who routinely tempered harsh criticism with just the sort of faint praise she handed out to Judith Merril," who in turn was among the foremost editors and critics in American science fiction in the late 1960s.
 Russ was also described as a fearless, incisive, and radical person, whose writing was often characterized as acerbic and angry.

 Russ was acclaimed as one of science fiction's most revolutionary and accomplished writers.
-Helen Merrick went so far as to claim that Russ was an inescapable figure in science fiction history.
-James Tiptree, Jr. once commented on how Russ could be an "absolute delight" one minute, but then she "rushes out and bites my ankles with one sentence".
+Helen Merrick claimed that Russ is an inescapable figure in science fiction history.
+James Tiptree Jr. once commented on how Russ could be an "absolute delight" one minute, but then she "rushes out and bites my ankles with one sentence."
 For example, Russ criticized Ursula K. Le Guin's 1969 The Left Hand of Darkness, which won both the 1969 Nebula and 1970 Hugo awards for best science fiction novel, arguing that gender discriminations that permeated science fiction by men showed up just as frequently in science fiction by women.
 According to Russ, Le Guin's novel represented these stereotypes.

-However, Russ was well aware of the pressures of writing for a living since she was also an author herself.
-Russ also felt that science fiction gives something to its readers that cannot be easily acquired anywhere else.
+Russ felt that science fiction gives something to its readers that cannot be easily acquired anywhere else.
 She maintained that science should be accurate, and seriousness is a virtue.
-She insisted on the unique qualities of her chosen genre, maintaining that science fiction shared certain qualities with art and its flexibility compared to other forms writing.
+She insisted on the unique qualities of her chosen genre, maintaining that science fiction shared certain qualities with art and its flexibility compared to other forms of writing.
 Russ was also interested in demonstrating the unique potentials of women science fiction writers.
 As her career moved into its second decade in the 1980s, she started to worry about reviewing standards.
 She once said, "The reviewer's hardest task is to define standards."

 Russ's reviewing style was characterized by logic.
 She was attacked by readers because of her harsh reviews of Stephen R. Donaldson's Lord Foul's Bane (1977) and Joy Chant's The Grey Mane of Morning (1977).
-She organized attacks into these seven categories, taken directly from the cited article:
+She organized these attacks into seven categories, taken from the cited article: